-Division Group Class Description

-10 Manufacture of food products

-101 Processing and preserving of meat

-1010 Processing and preserving of meat

-102 Processing and preserving of fish, crustaceans and molluscs

-1020 Processing and preserving of fish, crustaceans and molluscs

-103 Processing and preserving of fruit and vegetables

-1030 Processing and preserving of fruit and vegetables

-104 Manufacture of vegetable and animal oils and fats

-1040 Manufacture of vegetable and animal oils and fats

-105 Manufacture of dairy products

-1050 Manufacture of dairy products

-106 Manufacture of grain mill products, starches and starch products

-1061 Manufacture of grain mill products

-1062 Manufacture of starches and starch products

-107 Manufacture of other food products

-1071 Manufacture of bakery products

-1072 Manufacture of sugar

-1073 Manufacture of cocoa, chocolate and sugar confectionery

-1074 Manufacture of macaroni, noodles, couscous and similar farinaceous products

-1075 Manufacture of prepared meals and dishes

-1079 Manufacture of other food products n.e.c.

-108 Manufacture of prepared animal feeds

-1080 Manufacture of prepared animal feeds

-11 Manufacture of beverages

-110 Manufacture of beverages

-1101 Distilling, rectifying and blending of spirits

-1102 Manufacture of wines

-1103 Manufacture of malt liquors and malt

-1104 Manufacture of soft drinks; production of mineral waters and other bottled waters

-12 Manufacture of tobacco products

-120 Manufacture of tobacco products

-1200 Manufacture of tobacco products

-13 Manufacture of textiles

-131 Spinning, weaving and finishing of textiles

-1311 Preparation and spinning of textile fibers

-1312 Weaving of textiles

-1313 Finishing of textiles

-139 Manufacture of other textiles

-1391 Manufacture of knitted and crocheted fabrics

-1392 Manufacture of made-up textile articles, except apparel

-1393 Manufacture of carpets and rugs

-1394 Manufacture of cordage, rope, twine and netting

-1399 Manufacture of other textiles n.e.c.

-14 Manufacture of wearing apparel

-141 Manufacture of wearing apparel, except fur apparel
+Division Group Class Description 10 Manufacture of food products 101 Processing and preserving of meat 1010 Processing and preserving of meat 102 Processing and preserving of fish, crustaceans and molluscs 1020 Processing and preserving of fish, crustaceans and molluscs 103 Processing and preserving of fruit and vegetables 1030 Processing and preserving of fruit and vegetables 104 Manufacture of vegetable and animal oils and fats 1040 Manufacture of vegetable and animal oils and fats 105 Manufacture of dairy products 1050 Manufacture of dairy products 106 Manufacture of grain mill products, starches and starch products 1061 Manufacture of grain mill products 1062 Manufacture of starches and starch products 107 Manufacture of other food products 1071 Manufacture of bakery products 1072 Manufacture of sugar 1073 Manufacture of cocoa, chocolate and sugar confectionery 1074 Manufacture of macaroni, noodles, couscous and similar farinaceous products 1075 Manufacture of prepared meals and dishes 1079 Manufacture of other food products n.e.c.
+108 4000 Manufacture of prepared animal feeds 4.4 1080 Manufacture of prepared animal feeds 11 440 Manufacture of beverages 110 4404 Manufacture of beverages 1101 Distilling, rectifying and blending of spirits 1102 Manufacture of wines 1103 Manufacture of malt liquors and malt 12 1104 Manufacture of soft drinks; production of mineral waters and other bottled waters 12 120 Manufacture of tobacco products Manufacture of tobacco products 120 1200 Manufacture of tobacco products Manufacture of tobacco products 13 1200 Manufacture of textiles 13 131 Spinning, weaving and finishing of textiles 131 1311 Preparation and spinning of textile fibers 1312 Weaving of textiles 1312 Finishing of textiles 139 1010 Manufacture of other textiles 133 1391 Manufacture of knitted and crocheted fabrics 1392 Manufacture of made-up textile articles, except apparel 1393 Manufacture of made-up textile articles, except apparer Manufacture of carpets and rugs 1394 Manufacture of cordage, rope, twine and netting 1399 Manufacture of other textiles n.e.c.
+14 1000 Manufacture of wearing apparel 1-1 141 Manufacture of wearing apparel, except fur apparel